khmaher/HPC_dada2/README.md

 Alternatively, to copy data from your personal computer onto the HPC you need to use a file transfer application such as 'scp' (advanced), MobaXterm, or [FileZilla](https://filezilla-project.org/).
 Ensure to copy the data into your /fastdata/my_project/raw_data folder.

+Run 'ls' on your raw_data folder and you should see something like the following
 </details>